-Consulting fees - decreased as the comparative period included a significant one-time invoice for strategic advisory services.
+Consulting fees - decreased as the comparative period included significant corporate development activities.

-Investor relations - decreased as the Company was in the process of completing a private placement during the comparative period and the first quarter of F2024 and thereby required additional services in the support and the Company's stock.
+Investor relations - decreased as the Company was in the process of completing a significant private placement during the comparative period and thereby required additional services in support of the Company's stock.